 |Weight||74kg (11st 9lb)|

-Harlow-born Hannah began playing when seven at Bishop’s Stortford RFC and after five years moved to the Welwyn club.
-She went on to make ten appearances for England U20, toured America with the squad and appropriately her former mentor is Maggie Alphonsi.
+Harlow-born Hannah began playing the game when she was just seven, representing Bishop Stortford RFC and after five years there, she moved to the Welwyn Club.
+She went on to make ten appearances for England under-20s, touring America with the squad.

 Hannah has a degree in Sport and Exercise Science from the University of Hertfordshire and now works as a fitness consultant at Fitness First.
 If you want to see just how good she is in a gym then you can head to youtube where she shows you how to do chin ups.
 I have to say I was rather impressed by this.
 Hannah, on the other hand, is impressed as so many are, by Jonny Wilkinson who is the player she most admires.
 She names Alex Austerberry from Saracens as one of her mentors, too.

 Originally a centre, Hannah switched to the back row and she has since fulfilled her promise in that role, a role which should see her maintain her position in the international set up for some time as she is a player with the years on her side.

 Last updated: November 11, 2013